Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 zucchini pumpkin muffins in muffin tin with spoon of pumpkin puree

-Here’s what you need to make this healthy pumpkin zucchini muffin recipe.
+Here’s what you need to make this recipe for pumpkin zucchini muffins.

-I wasn’t kidding when I said my kids love to help with this.
+I wasn’t kidding when I said my kids love to help with making these muffins!

 toddler hand holding pumpkin zucchini muffin

-I’ve made a lot of muffins, and these truly is the best pumpkin zucchini muffins recipe.
+I’ve made a lot of muffins, and this truly is the best pumpkin zucchini muffins recipe!

 First, mix your dry and wet ingredients separately.